 When you think of sports betting, you likely think of football or soccer, but tennis is actually one of the more popular sports to bet on year after year.
 Betting on the head-to-head competition can be so much more exciting than team sports - take boxing, for example, some fight nights bring in almost as much as the Super Bowl in some situations.
 Tennis betting may not be on that level but certainly is no exception.

-Right now, we have the odds for the Men's and Women's singles at the French Open.
-The odds were last updated on February 22, 2021:
+Right now, we have the odds for the Men's and Women's singles US Open.
+The odds were last updated on September 8, 2021:

 The tennis schedule allows for plenty of games to be played each season - spreading out the games makes it so easy to find a tennis match to bet on.
 Each player has different strengths and weaknesses, and when matched up against an opponent, it creates an opportunity to make some really juicy tennis bets - if you are familiar with the players.